yangykawa/ml-zoomcamp/01_midterm_project/README.md

 5. Save the best performing model as `train.py`
 6. Load model to script `predict.py` , Serving it via a web service with Flask.
 7. Containerization with Docker

+**Note**

+*Due to missing the submission deadline for the midterm project, I intend to repurpose it as the Capstone1 of [Datatalks Machine Learning Engineering zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp/tree/master).*